-We will peer workshop/review every first draft (3) with discussion boards in the Moodle.
+We will peer workshop/review every first draft (3) with decision boards in the Moodle.

 - 1. The first drafts should be polished first drafts of at least 5-6 paragraphs.
 It should include any questions that you have at that point.
-(Be ready for those discussion boards!) - 2.
+(Be ready for those class sessions) - 2.
 Full peer reviews will be required.
 You will be required to fully answer all the questions provided and provide any additional insights that you have. - 3.
-There is no be no name calling or judgemental (harsh/condescending) tones about opinions in either the first drafts or about the responses.
-The same applies to in class discussion and break out rooms. - 4.
-The reviews should be critical and constructive in terms of revision. - 5.
-The critiques should be primarily about the presentation of ideas rather than agreeing or disagreeing with ideas/opinions found within the drafts. - 6.
+There is no be no name calling or judgemental (harsh/condescending) tones about opinions in either the first drafts or about the responses. - 4.
+The reviews should be critical and constructive in terms of revision.

+- 5. The critiques should be primarily about the presentation of ideas rather than agreeing or disagreeing with ideas/opinions found within the drafts. - 6.
 The tone should be positive and personable.
 Use "I" messages over "you" messages.
 An objective tone and neutral tone about the writing and not the writer should be used. - 7.
-We want these discussion boards to provide useful feedback about how to improve the writing, not to debate personal ideas. - 8.
+We want these discussion boards to provide useful feedback about how to improve the writing not to debate personal ideas. - 8.
 Keep all tones and word choices academic/ professional sounding. - 9.
-Use the time wisely in class, breakout rooms, and on the discussion boards and help out the group!!!
+Use the time wisely and help out the group!!!